CUUP1DON/TS4-Creator-Tools/README.md

 - Black: Disables slider use on meshes it's applied to.
 - White: For lamp glows.

-_Bakes:_
+_Bake:_
 - Create Bake Collection: Does what it says.
 Makes a collection to put the items you want to use to bake your shadow maps into a collection for import into blend files used for texture map bakes.
-- Open Shadow Map Bake: Creates a copy of a blend file you can use to bake shadow maps for your mesh.
+- Shadow Map: Creates and opens a copy of a blend file you can use to bake shadow maps for your mesh.

 ## TS4CT: Custom Importer